 Yellow dock root isn’t just a warship in your battalion of antioxidants, some studies have also shown it to be toxic to harmful organisms.
-Research at the Department of Pharmaceutical Technology at Jadavpur University showed yellow dock root extract to have significant antibacterial activity.
+Research at the Department of Pharmaceutical Technology at Jadavpur University showed yellow dock root extract to exhibit significant defense against harmful organisms.
 A similar action has been observed in additional research.

 Other Benefits of Yellow Dock Root

-When using rats, research by the Department of Pharmacology at Atatürk University in Turkey to showed yellow dock root to possess antiinflammatory activity and also showed it to be nontoxic.
-In a separate study, researchers also found that yellow dock root also produced pain relieving and fever reducing effects in mice and rabbits; that’s interesting.
+When using rats, research by the Department of Pharmacology at Atatürk University in Turkey to showed yellow dock root to inhibit redness activity and also showed it to be nontoxic.
+In a separate study, researchers also found that yellow dock root relieved discomfort and fever in mice and rabbits; that’s interesting.

 - Maksimović Z, Kovacević N, Lakusić B, Cebović T. Antioxidant activity of yellow dock (Rumex crispus L., Polygonaceae) fruit extract.
 Phytother Res.
 2011 Jan;25(1):101-5. doi: 10.1002/ptr.3234.